wp-plugins/debug-info/readme.txt

 1. Debug Info screenshot-1.png

 == Changelog ==
-= 1.2 =
+= 1.3 =
-* Included MySQL database version to system environment data.
+* Included Apache version to system environment data at top.
+This is redundant as it is also included in phpinfo() below.
+Provided on top to give non-technical users an easier way to find this information.

 = 1.1 =
 * Minor fix.